 So how do we step back without disconnecting completely (as tempting as that is)?
 Short of unplugging completely (which I did and which is what inspired this new way of life), here’s what I’ve been practicing:

 - Remove social media apps from your phone.
-If you need them for business, manage them through something like Meta Business Suite.
+If you need them for business, manage them through something like Meta Business Suite or Tailwind.
 That way, you can post and check in without getting sucked into the scroll.
 (I wrote more about how I use this tool in my post about managing an online business without being glued to your phone.)

 - Choose trusted news sources sparingly.
 Instead of hearing every opinion on every issue, and seeing hundreds of dramatic headlines designed for clicks, I’ve learned to check in once or twice a day from sources I trust.
 That’s it.
 My favourite place for this is Substack — I get updates from publishers I trust right into my inbox.